Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Pistoleros of Santa Rose Combat.md

 	*Positions
 		*Characters have a position in fights
-		*DD style positioning, with a 3x4 grid (3 height, 4 width) *Characters can move between positions in a fight *Specific weapons can fire only from specific friendly columns, and target only specific enemy columns
+		*DD style positioning, with a 3x4 grid (3 height, 4 width) *Characters can use  a turn to move between adjacent positions in a fight *Specific weapons can fire only from specific friendly columns, and target only specific enemy columns

 ### Stats

-	*Stats are based on character base stats, held weapon and worn equipment and item modifiers *Stats have some random variance
+	*Stats are based on characters base stats, held weapon, worn equipment and item modifiers *Stats have some random variance in fights
 	*Types
 		*Initiative
 			*Initiative decides turn order on each turn